QuentinRa/blog.quentinra.dev/proj/uml/db/index.md

 * **Candidate key** (``Identifiant candidat``)

-A candidate to be the key, this attribute will also have unique values but won't be used as the key or as a part of it.
+A candidate to be the key, this attribute will also have unique values, but won't be used as the key or as a part of it.
 A candidate key is preceded by a star `*`.

 * **Artificial key** (`Identifiant artificiel`)